inform-us/requirements_specifications/informus/rules/Patient Wellness Rules_NEWS2.md

 ## EPIC

 The NEWS2 score is an ealry warning score measuring physiological deterioration.
 It looks at the following parameters: respiratory (respiratory rate, SpO2, supplemental oxygen), cardiovascualr (systoloic blood pressure, pulse rate), neurological (consciousl level) and temperature.
 It ranges from 0-20.
 It is usually grouped by severity into the following: 0–2, 3–4, 5–6 and 7+.
 A numerical trigger for escalation is commonly a NEWS2 score = 5.
+A more recent addition is a question asking NEWS2 'How does the patient feel?'.

 https://www.rcp.ac.uk/media/a4ibkkbf/news2-final-report_0_0.pdf